US Midwest braces for dangerous arctic chill

 The National Weather Service (NWS) forecast temperatures between -10 to -40 degrees Fahrenheit (-23 to -40 Celsius) by Wednesday, with wind chill making it seem as cold as -65 degrees Fahrenheit in one area of Minnesota.

-The culprit was a lobe of arctic air that has broken away from the polar vortex that usually encircles the North Pole.
+The culprit was a lobe of arctic air broken away from the polar vortex that usually encircles the North Pole.

 "A record cold air mass will continue into the central and northern US, spreading to the east coast on Tuesday," the NWS said.